With permission, Mr Speaker, I would like to make a statement on funding for local authorities in England next year.

 I welcome the Secretary of State’s statement.
 Will he confirm that it is particularly important for councils with a long history of efficient financing and a low cost base, such as the London Borough of Bromley, that the review of relative costs and needs ensures that financial efficiency is properly incentivised within the local government finance system?

-The hon.
-Gentleman speaks with experience as a former Minister in this Department, and I thank him for his comment.
+My hon.
+Friend speaks with experience as a former Minister in this Department, and I thank him for his comment.
 I can confirm that.
 This is all about efficiency and ensuring that local authorities have the right incentives, which is why our business rates retention plan, for example, will help to deliver just that.

 I thank the Secretary of State for advance sight of his statement.
 On the distribution methodology, I am glad to see quite a long lead-in time for that and a consultation in advance of something being done.
 Will he tell us more about how closely monitored the business rates retention scheme will be to ensure that there is no gap between business rates and the revenue support grant?
 If a big business goes to the wall, a gap could suddenly appear in a local authority’s budget, so how does he intend to cushion the loss of a high-tariff business rates company in a council area?